ZJUCQR/Claude-Code-Reproduction/README.md

 ```
 $env:DASHSCOPE_API_KEY="your-dashscope-key"
-$env:DASHSCOPE_BASE_URL="your-dashscope-key"
+$env:DASHSCOPE_BASE_URL="your-dashscope-url"
 $env:DASHSCOPE_MODEL="qwen3.5-plus"
 bun run cc
 ```

-> 💡 Tip: If the program detects that `DASHSCOPE_API_KEY` is set in the current environment, the current process will automatically switch to DashScope mode and ignore any Anthropic settings for that specific run.
+> **💡 Tip:** If the program detects that `DASHSCOPE_API_KEY` is set in the current environment, the current process will automatically switch to DashScope mode and ignore any Anthropic settings for that specific run.

 ## 📄 License

-An MIT open-source license template is provided in the root directory of this project .
+An MIT open-source license template is provided in the root directory of this project.
 Please note that due to the special nature of the code's source, this license only restricts the portions of the code that have been secondarily modified or independently written within this repository.